stivale/stivale/STIVALE2.md

 Anchored kernels are useful for kernels in a.out, flat binary, or otherwise non-ELF format that support direct loading.

-PMRs will not be available for anchored kernels.
+PMRs and higher half relocation will not be available for anchored kernels.

 The stivale2 anchor can appear anywhere in the executable, but must be aligned on a 16-byte boundary.
 Only the firstmost anchor that appears in the file is used.